CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 - **Cognitive Text Services Token:** Neded for [sentiment analysis](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/).
   This access key is set up automatically during the initial Fortis deployment.

+After changing the site settings, you should click the restart pipeline button to propagate the changes to the Fortis event ingestion.

 ## Watchlist